 Ingredients

-- 800 grams bread flour I prefer to use KA Sir Lancelot flour however you can easily find King Arthur 12.7% Protein bread flour in most grocery stores
+- 1407 grams bread flour I prefer to use General Mills All Trump unbleached, non-bromated flour available at distributors in 50 lb bags however you can easily find King Arthur 12.7% Protein bread flour in most grocery stores

 - semolina flour For stretch and dusting